 - Onion - Red, metalized silver and black.
 These colors were compared with not using any plastic mulch, and yielded an average increase of 24%.
 This impact was seen on eight of the varieties of red onion tested, however, there were significant differences between varieties.

 - Peppers - Silver mulch.
 When compared to black and green, the use of silver mulch increased marketability by about 20% in the three-year period of study.
-White and light blue mulch were seen as the worst colors as their use produced the lowest marketable yield.
+White and light blue mulch was seen as the worst colors as their use produced the lowest marketable yield.
 However, the study notes that the impact of white mulch would be vastly different in southern climates.

-- Potato – Black, then red, with some benefits to metallized silver.
-When compared to use of no plastic mulch, use of any of the three colors resulted in an average marketable yield increase of 24% and the fewest Colorado Potato beetle adults.
+- Potato – Black, then red, with some benefits to metalized silver.
+When compared to the use of no plastic mulch, use of any of the three colors resulted in an average marketable yield increase of 24% and the fewest Colorado Potato beetle adults.
 A cooler than normal season also could make the metalized silver mulch less effective.
 Like onions, there also is significant variation in results between potato varieties.

 - Summer Squash – Dark blue mulch.
 Marketable yield average 20% higher (two years).
-Lowest yield was from use of yellow mulch.
+Lowest yield was from the use of yellow mulch.
 Southern climate results may differ.)

 - Tomatoes – Red mulch.
 Use of red mulch reduced early blight, providing a 12% increase in marketable tomatoes over a three-year period.
 This benefit is reduced when the plant is grown in ideal environmental conditions.